CodeForAfrica/TaxClock.Kenya/README.md

 ## TaxClock

 Time is money.
-So, paying your tax means that you are actually giving government your time, or labour.
+So, paying your taxes means that you are actually giving the government your time, or labour.
 This project helps you calculate exactly how much time you spend working for the government.

 Original website is accessible at [https://taxclock.codeforkenya.org/](https://taxclock.codeforkenya.org/)